Galaxy Note 9: One of the year's best phones still isn't a must-buy

 Read: Sorry, your iPhone or Android phone is getting more expensive

 So, is there any reason to not get the Note?
 Well, yes.
 For starters, it lacks a certain "wow" factor.
-Apart from the tad higher battery capacity and double the storage, there's not all much different from the Galaxy S9 Plus ($800 at Amazon.com), or really from the Galaxy Note 8 ($750 at Amazon.com) before it.
+Apart from the tad higher battery capacity and double the storage, there's not all much different from the Galaxy S9 Plus, or really from the Galaxy Note 8 (£583 at Amazon.co.uk) before it.

 As for the Note 9's new, cool S Pen stylus that use Bluetooth to turn the S Pen into a remote control, most of them feel forced in day-to-day life.